fullstack-development/developers-roadmap/frontend/middle-1/design.md

-# Базовые принципы проектирования
+# Basic design principles

-* Что такое абстрагирование? Какие есть отличия между абстракцией, инкапсуляцией и скрытием информации?
+* What is the abstraction?
+What are the differences between abstraction, encapsulation, and information hiding?
-* Что такое Coupling? Как абстрагирование влияет на coupling?
+* What is Coupling?
+How does abstraction influence on coupling?
-* Что такое Cohesion? Является ли эта величина обратной величине Coupling?
+* What is Cohesion?
+Is this value the reverse of the Coupling value?
 * Separation of concerns
-  * Что это такое?
+  * What is it?
-  * Какие преимущества даёт следование этому принципу?
+  * What are the advantages of following this principle?
-  * Что подразумевают под горизонтальным и вертикальным separation of concerns?
+  * What do horizontal and vertical separation of concerns mean?
-  * Возможно ли вертикальное разделение без горизонтального и наоборот?
+  * Is vertical separation without horizontal possible and backwards?
-  * Как связан с Single Responsibility Principle и с cohesion?
+  * How is it linked to the Single Responsibility Principle and with cohesion?
 * Simplicity
-  * Как Рич Хики в своём докладе "Simple Made Easy" описывает отличие Simple от Easy? Зачем в первую очередь стоит стремится к простоте, а не к лёгкости?
+  * How does Rich Hickey describe the difference between Simple and Easy in his report  "Simple Made Easy"?
+Why is it necessary to strive for simplicity first of all, and not for ease?
-  * В чём заключается принцип KISS?
+  * What is the KISS principle?
-  * Как KISS помогает в формировании ментальных моделей? В чём ценность этих моделей?
+  * How does KISS help in the forming of mental models?
+What is the value of these models?
-  * Как участие в разработке требований от бизнеса может помочь следованию KISS?
+  * How can participating in the developing business requirements help to follow KISS?
-  * Когда абстрагирование противоречит KISS?
+  * КWhen abstraction is contrary to KISS?
-  * Почему наследование может приводить к нарушению KISS?
+  * Why can inheritance lead to KISS violation?
-  * В чём заключается принцип YAGNI? Как он соотносится с принципом KISS?
+  * What is the YAGNI principle?
+How does it relate to the KISS principle?
 * DRY
-  * В чём основная идея принципа DRY?
+  * What is the main idea of the DRY principle?
-  * Как принцип связан с Cohesion?
+  * How does the principle link to Cohesion?
-  * Как принцип связан с принципом SRP?
+  * How does the principle link to the SRP principle?
-  * Почему этот принцип неразрывно связан с SPOT (Single point of truth)?
+  * Why is this principle inseparably linked to SPOT (Single point of truth)?
-  * Какие есть примеры дублирования кода, которые не нарушают DRY?
+  * What examples of code duplication that don't violate DRY are there?
-  * Какие есть примеры копирования кода бизнес-логики, которые также не нарушают DRY?
+  * What examples of copying business logic code that also don't violate DRY are there?
-  * Как следование принципу DRY может привести к нарушению KISS?
+  * How can following the DRY principle lead to violation of KISS?
-  * Как следование принципу DRY может привести к Premature Generalization?
+  * How can following the DRY principle lead to Premature Generalization?
-  * Почему при попытке убрать дублирование, когда повторов этого кода ещё мало (до 4-5), мы можем легко ошибиться и выбрать неверный способ рефакторинга? Какая здесь аналогия со статистикой?
+  * Why is it easy to make a mistake and choose the wrong refactoring method when trying to remove duplication if there are not many repetitions of this code (up to 4-5)?
+What analogy with statistics is here?
-  * Как вы объясните фразу "Duplication is far cheaper than the wrong abstraction."?
+  * How to explain the phrase "Duplication is far cheaper than the wrong abstraction."?
-* Что такое Cross-cutting concerns? Что значит coarse-grained и fine-grained ответственность?
+* What are Cross-cutting concerns?
+What do coarse-grained and fine-grained mean?

 # Ресурсы